Today saw the launch of London’s 2012 Olympic logo.

-The identity was designed by Wolff Olins.
-Due to the fact that they were chosen as the designers more than a year ago, I’m left disappointed.
-The mascots are pretty scary, too (unsurprising after they were chosen from an open call for submissions).
+The logo was designed by Wolff Olins, and while it’s certainly distinctive, it seems inappropriate for London and for the Olympics.
+The mascots are a bit scary, too (unsurprising after they were chosen from an open call for submissions).

 Update: 01 March 2011